-Immigrating Chinook salmon caught in drift gillnets just upriver of the US/Canada border will be sampled for tags, secondary marks and the presence of the adipose fin.
-All untagged fish will be tagged with a uniquely numbered spaghetti tag and given two secondary marks, a clip of the left axillary appendage (LAA) and a double left upper operculum punch (DLUOP).
+Immigrating Chinook salmon caught in the drift gillnets will be inspected for secondary marks and the presence of the adipose fin.
+All untagged fish will be tagged with a uniquely numbered spaghetti tag and given 2 secondary marks, a clip of the left axillary appendage (LAA) and a double left upper operculum punch (DLUOP).
+The first Chinook salmon captured in the first drift boat (named "D1") and tagged will be given a "10001" for fish number and numbering will continue sequentially throughout the remainder of the season; for Chinook salmon caught in the second drift boat (named "D2"), the beginning number will start with "15001".
+This means each Chinook salmon caught and tagged will have a unique fish number.
+Every healthy Chinook salmon of any size will be tagged and marked (UOP, LAA) prior to release, but a fish number will not be recorded for fish that are not tagged (i.e., badly injured or sacrificed).
 These fish will then be included as part of the event 1 release group in the 2-event mark-recapture study.
 Those fish possessing spaghetti tags or secondary marks will have the spaghetti tag number recorded and will be released immediately.
-These fish will be included as part of the event 2 recapture group in the 2-event mark-recapture study.
 Fish possessing only secondary marks and missing the primary tag will be noted as such and retagged with a new spaghetti tag and released immediately.
 Any fish missing their adipose fin will be sacrificed for coded wire tag sampling purposes.
-All fish having not been previously tagged with a spaghetti tag or marked will also be sampled for age, sex, and length (MEF) information recoded on CANYON ISLAND ASL FORM (Appendix C1).
+All fish having not been previously tagged with a spaghetti tag or marked will also be sampled for age, sex, and length (MEF) information and recoded on the DRIFT GILLNET ASL FORM (Appendix C4).